 So which solution is right for you?
 The answer will depend heavily on your project.

-You should go with a Raspberry Pi board if your project involves a task you would otherwise accomplish on a personal computer.
+Go with a Raspberry Pi board if your project involves a task you would otherwise accomplish on a personal computer.
 Raspberry Pi boards make a slew of operations simpler to manage, whether you intend to connect to the internet to read and write data, view media of any kind, or link to an external display.
+A Raspberry Pi board is perfect in terms of networking, since it has both Wireless N connectivity and a built-in ethernet port.
+Remember, you can use this operating system to process HTML, make an internet post, as a VPN, or to connect to web servers.

 But given the two devices accomplish different tasks, using both in some instances is ideal.
 As one optional example, Raspberry Pi could give you client-side access to the settings and code, while the Arduino gadget could handle the actuation of devices, and gather data from the sensors.
 There are several ways to go about making the connection, whether you prefer USB, a local network, or by running some of the I/O ports on the Arduino device into the Raspberry Pi board.